livingobjects/wisdom-swagger/README.md

 Lets assume wisdom is running on port 9000, then :

-The follow routes will be served :
+The following routes will be served :

 - (application/x-yaml) http://localhost:9000/api-doc : will serve the default bundle OpenApi doc to display (see default bundle section below)
 - (application/x-yaml)http://localhost:9000/api-doc/bundle1 : will serve the OpenApi doc defined in bundle1